-- 1. A Floodplain Permit along with the accompanying Variance Application shall only be issued upon a determination that the Variance is the minimum allowance necessary, considering the Flood hazard, to afford relief from these Regulations and provided all of the following criteria are met: - 1.
-There is a good and sufficient cause.
-Financial hardship is not a good and sufficient cause: - 2.
-Failure to grant the Variance would result in exceptional hardship to the applicant; - 3.
-Residential and Nonresidential Buildings are not in the Floodway except for Alterations or Substantial Improvement to existing Buildings, Residential Dwellings including Basements and attached garages do not have the Lowest Floor Elevation below the Base Flood Elevation;
+- 1. A Floodplain Permit along with the accompanying Variance Application shall only be issued upon a determination that the Variance is the minimum allowance necessary, considering the Flood hazard, to afford relief from these Regulations and provided all of the following criteria are considered and met: - A. There is a good and sufficient cause.
+Financial hardship is not a good and sufficient cause; - B. Failure to grant the Variance would result in exceptional hardship to the applicant; - C. Residential and Nonresidential Buildings are not in the Floodway except for Alterations or Substantial Improvement to existing Buildings, Residential Dwellings including Basements and attached garages do not have the Lowest Floor Elevation below the Base Flood Elevation; - D. Any enclosure including a Crawl Space must meet the requirements of Section 10.2.13, Wet Flood Proofing if the enclosure interior grade is at or below the Base Flood Elevation;

-- 4. Any enclosure including a Crawl Space must meet the requirements of Section 10.2.13, Wet Flood Proofing if the enclosure interior grade is at or below the Base Flood Elevation: - 5.
-Granting of a Variance will not result in increased Flood heights to existing Buildings, additional threats to public safety, extraordinary public expense, create nuisances, cause fraud on or victimization of the public, or conflict with other existing local laws or ordinances; - 6.
-The proposed use is adequately Flood proofed; - 7.
-The Variance is the minimum necessary, considering the Flood hazard, to afford relief: - 8.
-Reasonable alternative location_outside the designated Floodplain are not available; - 9.
-An encroachment does not cause an increase to the Base Flood Elevation that is beyond that allowed in these regulations; and - 10.
-The danger to life and property by water that may be backed up or diverted by the obstruction or use; - 11.
-The danger that the obstruction or use will be swept downstream to the injury of others: - 12.
-The Construction or Alteration of the obstruction or use in such a manner as to lessen the danger; - 13.
-The permanence of the obstruction or use; - 14.
-The anticipated development in the foreseeable future of the area that any be affected by the obstruction or use; - 15.
-The Applicants failure to comply with these Regulations did not result in the hardship the Applicant is seeking relief from. - 16.
-All other criteria for a Floodplain permit besides the specific development standard requested by Variance are met. - 2.
-An exception to the Variance criteria may be allowed as follows: - 1.
-For either New Construction of a Structure outside of the Floodway only or for Substantial Improvements or an Alteration of a Structure, on a lot of one-half acres or less that is contiguous to and surrounded by lots with existing Structures constructed below the Base Flood Elevation; or

-2. For Historic Structures - Variances may be issued for the repair or rehabilitation of historic Structures upon a determination that the proposed repair or rehabilitation will not preclude the Structure's continued designation as a historic Structure and the Variance is the minimum relief necessary to preserve the historic character and design of the Structure.
+- E. Granting of a Variance will not result in increased Flood heights to existing Buildings, additional threats to public safety, extraordinary public expense, create nuisances, cause fraud on or victimization of the public, or conflict with other existing local laws or ordinances; - F. The proposed use is adequately Flood proofed; - G. The Variance is the minimum necessary, considering the Flood hazard, to afford relief; - H. Reasonable alternative location outside the designated Floodplain are not available; - I. An encroachment does not cause an increase to the Base Flood Elevation that is beyond that allowed in these regulations; - J. The danger to life and property by water that may be backed up or diverted by the obstruction or use; - K. The danger that the obstruction or use will be swept downstream to the injury of others; - L. The Construction or Alteration of the obstruction or use in such a manner as to lessen the danger; - M.The permanence of the obstruction or use; - N. The anticipated development in the foreseeable future of the area that any be affected by the obstruction or use; - O. The Applicants failure to comply with these Regulations did not result in the hardship the Applicant is seeking relief from; and - P. All other criteria for a Floodplain permit besides the specific development standard requested by Variance are met. - 2.
+An exception to the Variance criteria may be allowed as follows: - A. For either New Construction of a Structure outside of the Floodway only or for Substantial Improvements or an Alteration of a Structure, on a lot of one-half acres or less that is contiguous to and surrounded by lots with existing Structures constructed below the Base Flood Elevation; or - B. For Historic Structures Variances may be issued for the repair or rehabilitation of historic Structures upon a determination that the proposed repair or rehabilitation will not preclude the Structure's continued designation as a historic Structure and the Variance is the minimum relief necessary to preserve the historic character and design of the Structure.
 The historic nature of the Structure must be designated as a preliminary or historic Structure by U.S. Secretary of Interior or an approved state or local government historic preservation program.